 Contributing to your spouse’s superannuation can help build your joint savings and may also provide tax benefits.

-If you contribute to your spouse’s superannuation and your spouse’s assessable income, including reportable fringe benefits, is less than $13,800 for the financial year, you may be eligible to receive a tax offset of up to $540 (18% on the first $3,000 that you contribute to their account).
-From 1 July 2017, the threshold to claim the $540 Low Income Spouse Contribution Tax Offset will jump from $13,800 to $40,000 for the spouse’s income, allowing more people to pump money into their partner’s super and get a tax benefit.
+If you contribute to your spouse’s superannuation and your spouse’s assessable income, including reportable fringe benefits and reportable employer super contributions, is less than $40,000 for the financial year, you may be eligible to receive a tax offset of up to $540 (18% on the first $3,000 that you contribute to their account).

 Who is eligible for spouse contributions?